TWU

 – Caleb Wollf, 2025

-From the moment Caleb Wollf started mentoring student teams at Trinity Western University, the small northern B.C. community of Fort Babine became a place he carried in his heart.
-He was a TWU student from 2016-2020, but now as Assistant Director of Local and Global Outreach, he’s guided dozens of students through one of the University’s longest-standing cross-cultural partnerships: one that prioritizes presence over projects, listening over leading, and reconciliation over results.
+From the moment Caleb Wollf started mentoring student service-learning teams at Trinity Western University, the small northern B.C. community of Fort Babine became a place he carried in his heart.
+He was a TWU student from 2016-2020, but now as Assistant Director of Local and Global Outreach, he’s guided many of students through one of the University’s longest-standing cross-cultural partnerships: one that prioritizes presence over projects, listening over leading, and reconciliation over results.

 Building trust, not just homes

 “The schedule is to be totally present with these people,” Wollf says.
-There’s no to-do list; just daily invitations to love and listen.
+There’s no to-do list; just daily invitations to love and listen."

 Then they head in.